Skin Cancer Screenings in San Francisco, CA

-Although we offer many cosmetic dermatology treatments, Dr. Welsh and Dr. Hui Austin are also skilled and experienced medical dermatologists and can provide patients with comprehensive skin cancer screenings.
+At Bay Area Cosmetic Dermatology, we offer various cosmetic dermatology treatments.
+Our skilled and experienced medical dermatologists, Dr. Welsh and Dr. Hui Austin, also provide comprehensive skin cancer screenings to patients in the San Francisco, CA area.
 According to the Skin Cancer Foundation, one in five Americans will develop skin cancer in their lifetime.
-The high prevalence of skin cancer makes regular skin cancer screenings a must, especially if a patient has a personal or family history of melanoma or other skin cancer.
-Early detection is key - giving the patient more treatment options and better outcomes.
+The high prevalence of skin cancer makes annual skin cancer screenings a vital part of your overall health, especially with a family or personal history of melanoma or other skin cancer concerns.
+Early detection is key, giving patients more treatment options and a better outcome.

-- The first is Actinic Keratoses (AK).
-AKs tend to form after the age of forty and on areas of the skin that have been exposed to sun - such as the head, neck, hands, and forearms.
-AKs appear as dry, scaly patches and are commonly called “pre cancers” because they have the potential to develop into Squamous Cell Carcinoma.
+- Actinic keratoses (AKs) tend to form after the age of 40 on areas of the skin that have been overexposed to the sun, such as the head, neck, hands, and forearms.
+AKs appear as dry, scaly patches and are commonly called “pre-cancers” because they have the potential to develop into squamous cell carcinoma.

-- Basal Cell Carcinoma (BCC) is the most common type of skin cancer.
+- Basal cell carcinoma (BCC) is the most common type of skin cancer.
 BCC can form anywhere on the body and may appear as a pink area or a flesh-colored or pearl-like bump.
-BCC needs to be treated because it has potential to grow into nerves and bones, causing damage and disfigurement.
+BCC needs to be treated because it has the potential to grow into nerves and bones, causing damage and disfigurement.

-- The deadliest form of skin cancer is Melanoma.
+- The deadliest form of skin cancer is melanoma.
 Melanoma develops suddenly as a dark spot on the skin.
-Our doctors look for the ABCDs to detect Melanoma A = asymmetry = border, C = color, D = diameter.
-According to the Skin Cancer Foundation, Melanoma accounts for only one percent of skin cancer cases, but the majority of skin cancer deaths.
-For this reason, Melanoma must be treated immediately following diagnosis.
+Our doctors look for the ABCDs to detect melanoma: A = asymmetry, B = border, C = color, D = diameter.
+According to the Skin Cancer Foundation, melanoma accounts for only one percent of skin cancer cases but the majority of skin cancer deaths.
+For this reason, melanoma must be treated almost immediately following diagnosis.

 Skin Cancer Screenings Reviews